abhishek-kumar-code/Redfish_Public/Specification.md

 }
 ~~~

-Using the same Reset example, a computer system resource may utilize an ActionInfo resource to convey the allowable values:
+Using the same Reset example, a computer system resource may utilize an ActionInfo annotation and resource to convey the allowable values:

 ~~~json
 {